Sugar ‘is as addictive as cocaine’: Warning cutting it out may lead to withdrawal symptoms similar to a drug addict going cold turkey.

 Tiredness is a common complaint at menopause and there can be a number of causes including low thyroid, adrenal fatigue and poor diet.
 Also, don’t think that switching to artificial sweeteners will help as they are connected to a number of health risks, including diabetes.

 Even not having enough fluid from your diet can be a factor.
-Hormone balance is essential to keep your body functioning optimally, and these articles can help you do that.
+Hormone balance is essential to keep your body functioning optimally, and boosting energy and mood will help too.